 - Try not to substitute.
 Rather aim to get rid of your sweet tooth than find other ways to satisfy it.
 Remember that fruit or honey still contain sugar, and that substitutes like aspartame are bad for your health.

 - Don’t drink sugary beverages, ever.
 Cut the sugar from your tea and coffee, and drink water at meal times instead of juice or fizzy drinks.
 Kicking the sugary drinks habit alone will reduce your sugar consumption significantly.

 - Prepare your own meals from scratch.
 If you do, you’ll know what’s going into them, and you can avoid the sugars hidden in prepared or junk foods.

 - Work out a strategy that works for you.
 Some people find that cutting out sugar completely cures them of their addiction, while others find that having one cheat day a week gives them something to look forward to.
 Be honest with yourself and adopt the strategy that is most likely to stick.

-In reality, sugar probably isn’t quite as bad for you as smoking.
+Not quite as bad as nicotine In reality, sugar probably isn’t quite as bad for you as smoking.
 But because it’s so easily available, socially acceptable and has such positive associations, it’s easy to end up consuming way too much – often without even noticing.
 Like anything else in life, it pays to do your research and be aware of how much sugar you are consuming, and then to enjoy it in moderation.
 But if you find that it’s difficult to achieve moderation, then more drastic steps to limit your sugar intake need to be taken.